hikaru-light/Shannon.github.io/README.md

 # Shannon
-The source code of my homepage "Shannon"
+This is the source code of my homepage "Shannon".

-## It has my locus.<br>Biography, Works, Blog, etc.
+It has my locus.
+Biography, Works, Blog, etc.